apache/celix/bundles/remote_services/remote_services_api/README.md

 The Remote Service Admin (RSA) provides the mechanisms to import and export services when instructed to do so by the Topology Manager.

 To delegate method calls to the actual service implementation, the RSA_SHM and the RSA_HTTP are using "endpoint/proxy" bundles, which has all the knowledge about the marshalling and unmarshalling of data for the service.
-The RSA_DFI implementation combines a [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface) technique together with manualy created descriptors.
+The RSA_DFI implementation combines a [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface) technique together with manually created descriptors.

 Note that this folder contains code commonly used by the RSA implementations and therefore does not include any CMAKE configuration.